 Is there a difference between 4×4 – also known as four-wheel drive – and all-wheel drive (AWD) vehicles?
 And where do SUVs come into the equation?
 If your current lease with the Motability Scheme is coming to an end or if you’re new to the Scheme and you’re deciding which car to lease, read on to find out which one of these cars is right for you.

-In most cases, AWD vehicles constantly send power to all four wheels, while 4×4 vehicles only power all four wheels occasionally.
+In most cases, AWD vehicles constantly send power to all four wheels, while 4×4 vehicles usually only power all four wheels occasionally.
 In normal driving, most of the power in 4×4 vehicles will go to the front or rear wheels only.
 If the car senses a lack of traction, power is transferred to all four wheels.

 Sports Utility Vehicles (SUVs)

-Cars available on the Motability Scheme
+4×4 cars available on the Motability Scheme

 If a 4×4 seems like the right choice for you, there are a number of models available on the Motability Scheme that cater to different needs.